gamernetwork/ga-replay/README.md

 - The Google Analytics API does not provide a `ga:seconds` dimension.
 This means that the highest resolution of data that can be acted on is per-minute.
-  So the simulator attempts to even out requests across a minute by dividing the minute in to `config.REQUEST_BUCKETS` buckets (6 10-second buckets, by default).
+  So the simulator attempts to evenly distribute requests across a minute by running requests asynchronously using `asyncio` (https://docs.python.org/3/library/asyncio.html) - a random async sleep between 0 and 59 seconds is imposed on each request, which leads to a smooth interpolation of requests across a minute.
-  The result is that simulated traffic is likely to spike around the start of each request bucket and real spikes that happened on a site between minutes are difficult to model.
+  So, this approach will not accurately reflect traffic spikes between minutes.